Dart-Code/Website/upstream-issues.md

 New items are always added to the top of the list.

+## Improve APIs for Debug Console completion
+github.com/microsoft/vscode [#278113](https://github.com/microsoft/vscode/issues/278113), [#278108](https://github.com/microsoft/vscode/issues/278108), [#278109](https://github.com/microsoft/vscode/issues/278109), [#278115](https://github.com/microsoft/vscode/issues/278115)

+We don't yet support completion in the Debug Console, but there are various bugs/quirks that make it awkward to use.
+Implementing completion would be of more value if these issues were addressed.

 ## Unable to copy/paste with Cmd+C and Cmd+V in embedded DevTools windows on macOS
 [github.com/microsoft/vscode#129178](https://github.com/microsoft/vscode/issues/129178)